Version: 2022.3

 See in Glossary

 or traditional real-time 3D applications.
 By definition, an augmented reality app overlays its content on the real world around the user.
 To place an object in the real world, you must first determine where to place for it.
 For example, you may want to place a virtual painting on a physical wall.
-If you place a virtual potted plant, you may want it on a physical table or the floor.
+If you place a virtual potted plant, you might want it on a physical table or the floor.
 An AR app receives information about the world from the user’s device, such as the locations of planar surfaces, the detection of objects, people, faces, and so on; and must decide how to use this information to create a good experience for the user.

 When you open a typical AR sceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info